SharePoint/sp-dev-docs/docs/scenario-guidance/Custom-configurations.md

 ---
-title: Custom configurations
+title: Scenario Guidance - Custom configurations
-ms.date: 03/22/2018
+description: Scenario guidance on where and how to store configuration values. ms.date: 03/26/2018
 ---

 # Custom configurations

 ## Summary